rserota/wad/README.md

 Wad.js uses Recorder.js for recording (the 'createWad()' method and the 'recordings' array are the only extensions that I've added).
 For more comprehensive documentation about the recorder object, <a href='https://github.com/mattdiamond/Recorderjs'>check out the Recorder.js documentation</a>.

 Note that the minified version of Wad.js has Recorder.js concatenated to it, but the source version does not.
 If you want to tinker with recording in the source version, you will need to include recorder.js separately.
 Whichever version you use, recorderWorker.js is always a separate file, and its location must be specified in the recConfig object.

+<h4>Compression</h4>

+If you want to make a song that sounds rich and modern, it often helps to compress the dynamic range of the song.
+A compressor will make the loudest parts of your song quieter, and the quietest parts louder.

+<pre><code>
+var compressor = new Wad.Poly({
+    compressor : {
+        attack : .003 // The amount of time, in seconds, to reduce the gain by 10dB.
+This parameter ranges from 0 to 1. knee : 30 // A decibel value representing the range above the threshold where the curve smoothly transitions to the "ratio" portion.
+This parameter ranges from 0 to 40. ratio : 12 // The amount of dB change in input for a 1 dB change in output.
+This parameter ranges from 1 to 20. release : .25 // The amount of time (in seconds) to increase the gain by 10dB.
+This parameter ranges from 0 to 1. threshold : -24 // The decibel value above which the compression will start taking effect.
+This parameter ranges from -100 to 0.

+}
+})

 <h3 id='exfx'>External FX</h3>